otaviozanon/otaviozanon/README.md

-# 🐰 About Me:
+# 🐰 About Me
-👨🏽‍💻 I'm focused on goals, responsible, with team spirit, seeking to expand knowledges, learning new technologies, improving skills every day ;<br>
+👨🏽‍💻 Goal-oriented, responsible, and a team player, eager to expand knowledge, learn new technologies, and continuously improve skills.
-🔭 I’m currently working with ReactJS ;<br>
+🔭 Currently working with ReactJS
-🚀 I’m currently learning more about Performance ;<br>
+🚀 Learning more about Performance Optimization
-⚡ Fun fact: I have 4 Rabbits.
+⚡ Fun fact: I have 4 rabbits 🐇

 ## 🌐 Socials: